Assassination of Marielle Franco: Investigation

 On March 18, the police received an anonymous tip and discovered, in Minas Gerais, a car that could have been used in the murder of the councilwoman.
 The car, with Rio de Janeiro plates, was suspected to have been abandoned on March 15, but since the police only received the tip on Saturday, the vehicle was seized around 9 pm that day.
 Rede Globo also released new images, in which one can see the white car that Marielle was riding in passing and being followed by two silver-colored vehicles.
 The police are also investigating the hypothesis that Marielle's assassins had been monitoring the councilwoman through social networks, since she made a call on the Internet the day before the event on Rua dos Inválidos, from where she left before she was murdered.

 On April 1, O Globo newspaper published a story in which two witnesses, who were not interviewed by police, gave details of the crime scene.
 The journalists heard separately from the two witnesses who had similar versions of the crime.
 They said that the assassins' car rammed the vehicle driving Marielle, almost driving up onto the sidewalk.
 Contrary to the camera images, these people only saw one car at the scene.
 Also according to their accounts, a black man was in the back seat and extended his arm out, carrying a long-barreled gun with a device that looked like a silencer.
 The car then swerved and fled down Joaquim Palhares Street, not Joao Paulo Primeiro Street, as the police suspected.
 The witnesses claimed that the military police officers ordered them away from the scene of the murder, without listening to them.
 GloboNews asked the Civil Police about the attitude of not hearing the witnesses, but did not receive a response from them.
 However, an investigator told the newspaper that the councilwoman's projects were under analysis and that the agendas were considered to generate conflicts with certain groups, including militiamen.
 The week before, Rio de Janeiro's Security Secretary, General Richard Nunes, admitted that political motivation in the crime was undeniable.

-On April 10, the investigators in charge of the case found fingerprints on partial fragments of the 9mm capsules used in the murder.
-The capsules were found at the corner of João Paulo I and Joaquim Palhares streets, in Estácio, where the attack took place.
-Eight capsules were from the same lot sold by Companhia Brasileira de Cartuchos to the Federal Police Department in Brasilia and distributed throughout the country.
-The ninth capsule was part of an imported shipment, and, according to investigators, had special characteristics, similar to a projectile fired in a homicide that took place elsewhere in the metropolitan region of the state.
-The fingerprints were fragmented, which would make it difficult to compare them with the fingerprints stored in the databases of the Civil and Federal Police, but it would still be possible to compare them with the fingerprints of suspects in the crime.
+On April 10, the investigators in charge of the case found fingerprints on partial fragments of the 9mm shells used in the murder.
+The shells were found at the corner of João Paulo I and Joaquim Palhares streets, in Estácio, where the attack took place.
+Eight were from the same lot sold by Companhia Brasileira de Cartuchos to the Federal Police Department in Brasilia and distributed throughout the country.
+The ninth shell was part of an imported shipment, and, according to investigators, had special characteristics, similar to a projectile fired in a homicide that took place elsewhere in the metropolitan region of the state.
+The fingerprints were fragmented, which made it difficult to compare them with the fingerprints stored in the databases of the Civil and Federal Police, but it would still be possible to compare them with the fingerprints of suspects in the crime.